open-horizon/exchange-api/README.md

 ## Changes in 2.7.0

-- Notification Framework Update: Nodes only receive node changes about themselves, not other nodes
+- Issue 277: Notification Framework Updates

 ## Changes in 2.6.0